Invasive species: Ecological

 Invasive species may drive local native species to extinction via competitive exclusion, niche displacement, or hybridization with related native species.
 Therefore, besides their economic ramifications, alien invasions may result in extensive changes in the structure, composition and global distribution of the biota at sites of introduction, leading ultimately to the homogenization of the world's fauna and flora and the loss of biodiversity.
 It is difficult to unequivocally attribute extinctions to a species invasion, though for example there is strong evidence that the extinction of about 90 amphibian species was caused by the chytrid fungus (Batrachochytrium dendrobatidis) spread by international trade.

 Multiple successive introductions of different non-native species can worsen the total effect, as with the introductions of the amethyst gem clam (Gemma gemma) and the European green crab (Carcinus maenas).
 The gem clam was introduced into California's Bodega Harbor from the US East Coast a century ago.
 On its own, it did not displace native clams (Nutricola spp.).
 However, in the mid-1990s, the introduction of the European green crab resulted in an increase of the amethyst gem at the expense of the native clams.
 In India, multiple invasive plants have invaded 66% of natural areas, reducing the densities of native forage plants, declining the habitat-use by wild herbivores and threatening the long-term sustenance of dependent carnivores, including tigers.

 Invasive species can change the functions of ecosystems.
-For example, invasive plants can alter the fire regime (cheatgrass, Bromus tectorum), nutrient cycling (smooth cordgrass, Spartina alterniflora), and hydrology (Tamarix) in native ecosystems.
+For example, invasive plants can alter the fire regime (e.g., cheatgrass, Bromus tectorum), nutrient cycling (e.g., smooth cordgrass, Spartina alterniflora), and hydrology (e.g.,Tamarix) in native ecosystems.
 Invasive species that are closely related to rare native species have the potential to hybridize with the native species.
 Harmful effects of hybridization have led to a decline and even extinction of native species.
 For example, hybridization with introduced cordgrass threatens the existence of California cordgrass (Spartina foliosa) in San Francisco Bay.
 Invasive species cause competition for native species, and because of this 400 of the 958 endangered species under the Endangered Species Act are at risk.